Our Board of Directors is committed to strong corporate governance practices that promote and protect the long-term interests of our shareholders.

 Our operations could expose us to the risk of liabilities and claims with respect to food safety and environmental matters, including water use, effluent and pollution.
 We therefore have processes and policies in place to address this.

 The Group maintains environmental, health and safety and product safety policies designed to monitor food safety risks.
 The production facilities from which the Group manufactures food products are in possession of certifications, such as ISO 9001.

 The team has an unwavering focus on ensuring that the food production facilities within the Group adhere to the necessary food safety and product safety standards.

 Libstar’s operations are independently assured by external assurance providers on a variety of aspects each year.

 The board recognises that risk management is a key component of good governance, which involves a consideration of both risks and opportunities.
 In this context, Libstar is required to not only mitigate negative consequences of actions, but to also seek out opportunities.

 We have sound management processes to manage risks and outline our key risks in our integrated report.
-Refer to (provide link to full corporate governance review)
+Refer to detailed governance review 2020.

 Swipe to reveal more

 Market data and share price

 LIBSTAR HOLDINGS LTD